Are you looking for the minimum internal temperature for chicken wings? We have the answer and beyond!

 Tips And Tricks For Measuring The Internal Temperature For Chicken Wings

-- Know the Safe Temperature: The safe internal temperature for chicken wings is 165°F (74°C).
+• Know the Minimum Temperature: The minimum internal temperature for chicken wings is 165°F (74°C).

 A Few Problems With Taking Internal Chicken Wings’ Temperature With Thermometer